JKC-Codes/eleventy-plugin-time-to-read/README.md

 - hours - [Number|Null] the number of hours required to read the given text (if applicable)
 - minutes - [Number|Null] the number of minutes required to read the given text after hours have been deducted (if applicable)
 - seconds - [Number|Null] the number of seconds required to read the given text after hours and minutes have been deducted (if applicable)
+- totalCharacters - [Number] the amount of characters in the given text
-- count - [Number] the amount of characters or words
+- totalWords - [Number] the amount of words in the given text
 - totalSeconds - [Number] the number of seconds required to read the given text
 - speed - [Object] The parsed data from the speed option.
 Has the following keys:
   - measure - [String] 'character' or 'word'